MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents the user from searching apps, files, settings (and the web if enabled) when the user searches from the Apps view.

 This policy setting is only applied when the Apps view is set as the default view for Start.